 The gym is located on the ground level and features lots of workout equipment and a gorgeous pool.
 There were lots of people there at the time, so I couldn’t really take a photo of the gym equipment without invading everyone’s privacy.

 Hyatt Regency Thessaloniki Diamond Breakfast at Ambrosia

 Hyatt Diamond members get free breakfast at the Hyatt Regency Thessaloniki, which is served at the Ambrosia Restaurant.

 This was one of the most impressive breakfast buffets I’ve ever seen.
-Not only was the space visually stunning, but the food selection was extensive and almost over the top.
-There was one area devoted to hot items (eggs, baked beans, quiche, etc.), a station for bread, fruits, cereal/granola, a juice bar, a separate meat and cheese spread and, this being Greece, a table featuring nothing but yogurt and honey.
+Not only was the space visually stunning, but the food selection was over the top.
+There was one area devoted to hot items, a station for bread, fruits, cereal/granola, a juice bar, a separate meat and cheese spread and, this being Greece, a table featuring nothing but yogurt and honey.

-After having breakfast at Ambrosia, it become clear to me that grocery stores around the country are screwing us over with what they label as “Greek yogurt.”
-Greek yogurt is not clumpy, tart, or tasteless – it’s delicious, creamy, and unlike anything you’ll find on a store shelf.
-I’m not a yogurt person, but I realized the appeal of having yogurt for breakfast every morning.
+After having breakfast at Ambrosia, it became clear to me that grocery stores in the U.S. are screwing us over with what they label “Greek yogurt.”
+Greek yogurt is not clumpy, tart, or tasteless.
+It’s delicious, creamy, and unlike anything you’ll find on a store shelf.

-The staff was friendly and helpful, though service was a little slow at breakfast.
-At one point the waitress disappeared and I had to wait a good 15 minutes before I could order a frappe to go.
-Maybe it had to do with the early hour and the fact that there were just three tables occupied at the time.
+The staff was friendly and helpful, though service was a little slow.
+At one point the waitress disappeared and I had to wait a good 15 minutes before I could order a frappe.
+Maybe it had to do with the early hour and the fact that there were just three tables occupied.